Want to grow your email list by 1,000+ subscribers?

 Think about your niche and how you can solve a key challenge with a case study.
 You could:

-Giveaways are one of the the most effective ways to grow your list.
+Giveaways are one of the most effective ways to grow your list.

-Just ask Noah, who used a giveaway to generate more than 11,000 email addresses:
+Just ask Noah, who used a giveaway to collect more than 11,000 email addresses:

 Here’s what he was giving away: